gauthamkolluru/gauthamsk.me/Python-Course-Outline.md

 Python is an open source programming language with one of the largest developer community.
-Python is being embraced by increasing number of developers from Science, Research and Machine Learning Engineers by the day along with the ever increasing contributions of the growing  ***teenage*** coders being introduced to Python
+Python is being embraced by increasing number of developers from the fields of Science, Research, Machine Learning Engineers and so on, including kids from schools & this should be enough to understand the availability of diverse libraries and the ease of learning the language.

 ## The Language.itself():